nkabbara/nkabbara.github.io/hello-worlds/hello-ai.md

 It's a double edged sword.
 You could write really sloppy code and compound on a lot of bad incrimentally bad design decisions because you are moving so fast.
 But if you breath and keep your head on your shoulders you could build some great stuffi

+It makes tons of mistakes and needs suprevision.

 ---

 Draw as sequence diagram where a cronjob issues a request to the app Hamourabi.
 Hamourabi then goes to auction site A to collect a bunch of vins.
 Then, Hamourabi, gets the prices of these vins by contacting carmax site.